iotaledger/documentation/channels/0.1/get-started/build-a-simple-app.md

 # Build your first Channels application

-**This tutorial guides you through the process of building an app that publishes a signed message about an API's breaking changes to the Tangle.
-At the end of the tutorial, you will have a better understanding of how Channels works and how you can use it in your own applications.**
+**This tutorial guides you through the process of building a simple app, using the Channels protocol.
+At the end of the tutorial, you will have an app that publishes a signed message about an API's breaking changes to the Tangle.**

 ![API workflow](../images/api-workflow.png)

 :::info:Just want to run the code?
 See the [Run the code](#run-the-code) section to go straight to publishing a message.

+Or take a look at the [source code](https://github.com/JakeSCahill/channels-examples) on GitHub.
 :::

 ## Prerequisites